Chemical Delignification Perth

 Is chemical delignification a timber pest?
 In short, YES it is.

 As mentioned above, Chemical Delignification is in the 4349.3 Timber Pest Handbook.
 However, for some reason, it has been omitted from the pre-purchase timber pest.
 This is conducted for established properties in Western Australia.
 That does not change the fact that it is in fact a Structural Timber Pest, as it resembles white-rot fungus.
 Acting in the same way, breaking down the lignin but in a chemical process rather than a fungus.
-Combine that with the fact that it is also a structural defect in 4349.1 they really don’t have an argument.
+Combining that with the fact that it is also a structural defect in 4349.1 they really don’t have an argument.
 Anyway back to Chemical delignification is a Structural Timber Pest.

-Chemical delignification Perth similar to termites and other common timber pests.
+Chemical delignification Perth is similar to termites and other common timber pests.
 Contrary to what some will try and have you believe.
 With his little videos scraping back “the fluff”, Chemical Delignification attacks the timber and weakens it from the inside out.
 It will leave a fluffy appearance on the external face of the Structural batten as the lignin is broken down.
 Forced out and once sanded can give the misconception that it is all fine and back to normal.
 But internally the structure is extremely compromised, again emphasizing several years of scientific research.
 As opposed to one building inspector with a scraper and ulterior motive.
 He has decided to do a youtube video and recruit a few other inspectors?

 What Are Their Motives?